Undergraduate Learning Goals and Degree Requirements

-- documented attendance at a secondary school outside of the U.S. where the language of instruction was English, but she elected a language or literature course taught in her native language.
+- documented attendance at a secondary school outside of the U.S. where the language of instruction was English, but the student elected a language or literature course taught in the student's native language.

-- an O-level, A-level, or GSCE language result (for students from India, this would be a Grade X or Grade XII) or an official record of satisfactory completion of a college-level language or literature course in her native language.
+- an O-level, A-level, or GSCE language result (for students from India, this would be a Grade X or Grade XII) or an official record of satisfactory completion of a college-level language or literature course in the student's native language.